-Applications migrated from on-premises will benefit from Azure's secure cost-efficient infrastructure, even with minimal application changes.
-Even so, enterprises should adapt their architectures to improve agility and take advantage of Azure's capabilities.
+Applications migrated from on-premises might benefit from Azure's secure cost-efficient infrastructure, even with minimal application changes.
+Enterprises might want to adapt their architectures to improve agility and take advantage of Azure's capabilities.

 Microsoft Azure delivers hyperscale services and infrastructure with enterprise-grade capabilities and reliability.
-These services and infrastructure offer many choices in hybrid connectivity, so customers can choose to access them over the internet or a private network connection.
+These services and infrastructure offer many choices in hybrid connectivity, which allows customers to access them over the internet or a private network connection.
 Microsoft partners can also provide enhanced capabilities by offering security services and virtual appliances that are optimized to run in Azure.

 Customers can use Azure to seamlessly extend their infrastructure into the cloud and build multitier architectures.